-Out-posted Principal Research Officer based at WWT Caerlaverock Wetland Centre, Dumfries, Scotland; prime research interests are telemetry studies into various goose species including Svalbard barnacle geese, Greenland white-fronted geese, Taiga bean geese and Icelandic/Greenlandic pink-footed geese, with the broad aims of uncovering life-history traits of declining species of conservation concern or elucidating their response to human infrastructure developments such as wind turbines.
-Telemetry techniques have also been used in relation to Icelandic whooper swan and Bewick’s swan migration with regard to the latter.
+Out-posted Principal Research Officer based at WWT Caerlaverock Wetland Centre, Dumfries, Scotland; prime research interests include telemetry studies into various goose species such as Svalbard barnacle geese, Greenland white-fronted geese, taiga bean geese and Icelandic/Greenlandic pink-footed geese, with the broad aims of uncovering the life-history traits of declining species of conservation concern or elucidating their response to human infrastructural developments such as wind farm developments or climate change.
+Telemetry techniques have also been used in relation to Icelandic whooper swan and Bewick’s swan migration with regard primarily to onshore and offshore wind farm research.
 Much of this is UK based autumn and winter work, and in spring the Scottish breeding population of common scoter becomes a subject of intensive observational study as do the local populations of breeding waders, natterjack toad and rare tadpole shrimps, recently discovered on site, and one of only two extant sites in the UK.

 Weegman, M.D., Bearhop, S., Hilton, G.M., Walsh, A.J., Griffin, L., Resheff, H., Nathan, R. & Fox, A.D.
 2017.
 Using accelerometry to compare costs of extended migration in an Arctic herbivore.
 Current Zoology 63:667-674.

 Sellers, G.S., Griffin, L.R., Hänfling, B. & Gómez, A. 2017.
 A new molecular diagnostic tool for surveying and monitoring Triops cancriformis populations.
 PeerJ 5:e3228; DOI 10.7717/peerj.3228